Burke-Lauenroth-Lab/workflow_guidelines/README.md

 ### rSFSW2_tools <a name="sfsw_tools">

-The rSFSW2 tools repository contains test projects that assists in examples of use and formal and informal testing for the rSFSW2 package.
+The rSFSW2 tools repository contains test projects that can be used for integration testing of the rSFSW2 package.
 These test projects rely on the master branch of rSFSW2.

 Specifics about running or updating the projects in rSFSW2_tools can be found in the [rSFSW2_tools README](https://github.com/DrylandEcology/rSFSW2_tools/blob/master/README.md).